 - The significant association between ADHD and obesity remained when limited to studies

 - reporting odds ratios adjusted for possible confounding factors;

 - diagnosing ADHD by direct interview; and

 - Gender, study setting, study country, and study quality did not moderate the association between obesity and ADHD.

 - ADHD was also significantly associated with overweight.

 - Individuals medicated for ADHD were not at higher risk of obesity.

-How about YOU?
-Do you suspect that ADHD has affected your or your partner’s ability to maintain a healthy weight?
+Do you suspect that ADHD has affected your or your loved one’s ability to regulate eating?

 I welcome your comments.